SimplyStaking/agoric-cl-middleware/docs/DOCUMENTATION.md

 * this.MIDDLEWARE_PORT - The port on which the middleware will listen for job updates or results from the CL node
 * this.AGORIC_RPC - The Agoric node's RPC
-* this.ACCOUNT_NUMBER - The account number from which to sign transactions
 * this.FROM - The address of the oracle from which to push prices
 * this.SUBMIT_RETRIES -  The number of retries to try when submitting a price on-chain and it fails
 * this.SEND_CHECK_INTERVAL - The interval in seconds which is waited between each send.